|Semester 2 Credit Value:||20|

 •To encourage consideration of the political and historical contexts within which writing and film are produced.

-The module begins by situating the emergence of modernism within its late 19th century contexts.
-Attention will be paid to the perceived limitations of realism and issues of exile, imperialism, urbanisation and technological change.
-We will study some of the major works of prose, poetry, and film of the period.
+The module begins by situating the emergence of modernism within its late-nineteenth century contexts.
+Across the module we will study some of the major works of prose and poetry of the period, and examine the then major contexts for the emergence of distinctively modernist form and content.
 The emphasis throughout will be on the significance of formal innovation and experimentation.

 |Guided Independent Study||Assessment preparation and completion||1||35:00||35:00||N/A|